 What is speech-to-text?

-Speech-to-text from the Speech service, also known as speech recognition, enables real-time transcription of audio streams into text.
+In this overview, you learn about the benefits and capabilities of the speech-to-text service.
+Speech-to-text, also known as speech recognition, enables real-time transcription of audio streams into text.
 Your applications, tools, or devices can consume, display, and take action on this text as command input.
 This service is powered by the same recognition technology that Microsoft uses for Cortana and Office products.
 It seamlessly works with the translation and text-to-speech service offerings.
 For a full list of available speech-to-text languages, see supported languages.

 The speech-to-text service defaults to using the Universal language model.
 This model was trained using Microsoft-owned data and is deployed in the cloud.
 It's optimal for conversational and dictation scenarios.
 When using speech-to-text for recognition and transcription in a unique environment, you can create and train custom acoustic, language, and pronunciation models.
 Customization is helpful for addressing ambient noise or industry-specific vocabulary.

 Bing Speech was decommissioned on October 15, 2019.
-If your applications, tools, or products are using the Bing Speech APIs or Custom Speech, we've created guides to help you migrate to the Speech service.
+If your applications, tools, or products are using the Bing Speech APIs, we've created guides to help you migrate to the Speech service.

 Sample code for the Speech SDK is available on GitHub.
 These samples cover common scenarios like reading audio from a file or stream, continuous and single-shot recognition, and working with custom models.

 - Pronunciation assessment samples (REST)

 In addition to the standard Speech service model, you can create custom models.
 Customization helps to overcome speech recognition barriers such as speaking style, vocabulary and background noise, see Custom Speech.
 Customization options vary by language/locale, see supported languages to verify support.